Grandma's Apple Shortcake

-- Repeat these small pieces of mixture.
-Each time you get a new one, join it up by your fingers by pressing and prodding the pieces together until you've completely covered the bottom of the pan.
+- Repeat making these small pieces of mixture.
+Each time you get a new one, join it up with your fingers by pressing and prodding the pieces together until you've completely covered the bottom of the pan.

 Step 4: Prepare the Apples

-- With a peeler and watching where your fingers are, completely peel the skin off each apple.
+- With a peeler and making sure to watch where your fingers are, completely peel the skin off each apple.

-- Cut slices off your apple off until you reach the core.
+- Cut slices off your apple until you reach the core.
 Over to you, I prefer larger chunks, but it works just as well cutting them up finer.
 Watch more carefully when you reach the core.
-I'm really careful about this, having experienced like most will have, either biting into a pip in someone else's apple pie, or, the nasty tasting shell that the pips sit in.
+I'm really careful about this, having experienced either biting into a pip in someone else's apple pie or the nasty-tasting shell that the pips sit in.

 - Now layer your slices on top of your first layer of shortcake.
-An 18" pan which is the one in the photos, 12 apples will give you two good layers.
+In an 18" pan, which is the one in the photos, 12 apples will give you two good layers.
 If you've got a 12" pan, well go for three layers.

 Step 5: Lay the Top Layer and Bake